EOSIO/eos/README.md

 * keosd - EOS wallet
 * eosio-launcher - application for nodes network composing and deployment; [more on eosio-launcher](https://github.com/EOSIO/eos/blob/master/testnet.md)

 The build places content in the `eos/build` folder.
-The executables can be found in the `eos/build/programs` folder.
+The executables can be found in subfolders within the `eos/build/programs` folder.

 <a name="autobuild"></a>
 #### Automated build script